Balkan (motorcycle): History

 Following the end of the Second World War, the DAR factory in Lovech was renamed to Plant 14.
 In 1954, a decision from Comecon ended aircraft production in Plant 14, which would result in many workers of the factory to lose their jobs.
 To counter this and also to meet the huge demand for personal vehicles which were lacking in Bulgaria, a decision came from the management of the plant, saying that Plant 14 will produce motorcycles and automobiles.
 The project manager was Eng.
 Dimitar Damyanov, who entered the factory as a specialist in aircraft construction.
 After the closure of the aircraft industry, the name of the factory was changed several times.
 It was named the Bicycle and Motorcycle Plant, the Balkan Automobile Plant, the Balkan United Enterprise, the Balkan United Plants, and the Balkan Machine-Building Plant.
 Since 1965, the plant has been called Balkan.
 In addition to motorcycles, the company produced Pirin-Fiat, Moskvitch and GAZ cars.
 Due to legislative changes in Bulgaria, motorcycles have been manufactured with turn signals from 1969 onwards.
-Motorcycles with 250 cm^{3} engine displacement were produced until 1971, the production of mopeds up to 50 cm^{3} lasted until 1975.
+Motorcycles with 250 cc engine displacement were produced until 1971, the production of mopeds up to 50 cc lasted until 1975.
 A total of 271,562 motorcycles and mopeds were produced.

 250 cc-class motorcycles

 The project manager was Dimitar Damyanov.
 The first prototype of a motorcycle called the Balkan M1 was presented at the 17th International Fair in Plovdiv in 1956 and was largely based on DKW RT 250.
 The engine was made in Plant 12, Sofia.
 Production began in 1957, and by the end of that year, the first 100 pieces were made.
 However, obvious technical and structural similarities with the German motorcycle soon led to protests by DKW, and Bulgarian engineers were forced to change the appearance of the M1.

 Production of the M2 began in 1959.
 Numerous changes were made during the modernization of the motorcycle, most notably a chrome side cover of the tank was added, in which there was a new emblem of the Balkan company.
-The MD 250 engine, which had a volume of 247.3 cm^{3}, 12.5 PS at 4800 rpm, consumption of 3.3 – 3.5 liters per 100 km and four gears.
-It was mechanically identical to the engine of DKW 250 RT.
+The MD 250 engine, which had a volume of 247.3 cc, 12.5 PS at 4800 rpm, consumption of 3.3 – 3.5 liters per 100 km and four gears.
+It was mechanically identical to the engine of DKW RT 250.
 Three engineers were sent for training to the Jawa-ČZ, so it was visually similar to Jawa 250/353 "Kývačka".

 Another Bulgarian motorcycle in the series was the Balkan 250 S2 (sport), which had the same engine as its predecessor.
 The differences were in the speedometer, the upper limit of which was increased from 140 km/h to 160 km/h, the whole two-seater saddle instead of two smaller ones in a row.
 The maximum speed of all models was around 110 km/h.
 It cost 288 Bulgarian lev in 1962.
 Since 1969 these motorcycles were equipped with turn signals.